 Liveability: 5th Wheel

 The 5th wheel has more storage and a better living layout.
 We did move the motorhome TV from over the driver’s area to over a couch on the side.
 It helped a lot.
-We originally thought the motorhome would have more storage but that didn’t prove to be true.
-It has less room inside and the bays don’t offer as much space as the big basement did in the 5th wheel.
+There is more cabinet storage inside the 5th wheel.
 Things like heating and cooling are pretty much the same with either one.

 On the road: tie